ory/sdk/clients/hydra/ruby/docs/AdminApi.md

 - **Accept**: application/json

-## get_version
+## get_trusted_jwt_grant_issuer

-> <Version> get_version
+> <TrustedJwtGrantIssuer> get_trusted_jwt_grant_issuer(id)

-Get Service Version
+Get a Trusted OAuth2 JWT Bearer Grant Type Issuer

-This endpoint returns the service version typically notated using semantic versioning.
-If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.
+Use this endpoint to get a trusted JWT Bearer Grant Type Issuer.
+The ID is the one returned when you created the trust relationship.

 ### Examples